dpjanes/iotdb-iotql/README.md

 IoTQL is an SQL-like language for the IoT.
 It allows you to query Things, change their state, and define actions to happen in the future.

+Here's a few example queries - see below and the docs folder for a lot more:

+	-- see everything
+	SELECT id, state:*, meta:*;
+	-- set the temperature in the basement
+	SET state:temperature = 20°C WHERE meta:zone & "Basement";
+	-- set the color of Hue lights
+	SET state:color = "#FF9999" WHERE meta:model-id = "hue-light";

 It's written to work with HomeStar / IOTDB but is flexible enough to plug into almost any projects that can present a simple [Transporter API](https://github.com/dpjanes/iotdb-transport).

 # Command Line Version